nhsexperience/nhs-experience/docs/digital-health-check/gp-integration.md

 GP Connect is FHIR STU3.
 Goes through SPINE security proxy, not API Management.
 It is an RPC style call, not RESTful API.

 - Authentication and Authorisation uses TLS Mutual Auth
-- A ll offloaded to the client - ie a client is trusted to do anything
+- All offloaded to the client - ie a client is trusted to do anything
 - Spine Security Proxy - All wildcarded - all can see all
 - Machine to Machine -
 - IM1 - functional standard, not technical